-Frederick Marso and his friend dropped out of high school at age 19 in 1952 to join the United States Navy.
+Frederick Marso and his friend dropped out of high school at age nineteen in 1952 to join the United States Navy.
 He was inspired to join the cause in Korea after learning about it in school from a teacher.
 He later went back to high school in 1955 after being discharged.
 He describes his job duties as a part of the Underwater Demolition Team aboard his ship.
-Frederick Marso also describes life living upon a ship.
+He recalls what it was like living upon a ship.
 He never stepped foot on Korean soil during the war, serving on water for the war’s entirety.
 He describes his pride in contributing to South Korea’s success today.

 Life with Underwater Demolition

 Frederick Marso describes his job responsibilities as a part of the Underwater Demolition Team.
 He describes the training as tough and his platoon being the cream of the crop.
 He details everyday life living on a ship for an extended period of time.